wwwbbb8510/laravel_startup_sample/README.md

 - Fine-grained permission control for users.
 Laravel Sanctum allows us to assign `abilities` to tokens, where `abilities` could represent a group of permissions.
 This can be well used to achieve the goal of a fine-grained access control of APIs.

-- Security considerations.
-If the APIs are for single page applications, Sanctum SPA authentication can be used to tighten the security.
-In addition, on production environment, a whitelisted domains should be defined for SPA authentication.
-Futhermore, CSRF should be added with the frontend by using sanctum/csrf-cookie.

 - Basic validations have been added for the sample project, but for real projects, the validation should be more thorough depending on the specific requirements.

 - Logging should be proper designed or implemented for production.
 For example, a third-party tool such as Datadog or Splunk could be used to receive the logs instead of local logs.